Nour-Al-Hazzouri/my-portfolio/README.md

 ## What does this project mean to me?

 A **milestone**.
-I like keeping my old projects and even merged branches on GitHub to remind myself where I started.
-I hope that as I keep building more projects over the next 1.5 years (currently a TS2 student), I’ll clearly see my improvement from milestone to milestone.
+I like keeping my old projects to remind myself where I started.
+I hope that as I keep building more projects over the next 1.5 years (currently a TS2 student, 1.5 more years to graduate), I’ll clearly see my improvement from milestone to milestone.

 ## Resources
 These are the two main learning resources that helped me build the foundations I relied on in this project: